Marina Perez Cerezuela

-I hold a BSc in Biotechnology and a MSc in Medical Genetics and Genomics.
-Prior to joining the Gene Medicine group, I was an Associate Scientist at Oxford Genetics (OXGENE) within the lentiviral vector group.
-During this time, I helped establish a high-throughput lentiviral production platform to sustain the growing market demand for these breakthrough therapeutics.
+I have also worked as an Associate Scientist at Oxford Genetics (OXGENE) within the lentiviral vector group.
+During this time, I established a high-throughput lentiviral production platform combining cell culture techniques and robotics to sustain the growing market demand for these breakthrough therapeutics

 I am currently serving as the president of the Oxford Society of Ageing and Longevity.
 I am deeply passionate about the future of longevity science, particularly the potential of gene therapies in extending healthspan.
 Through targeted gene therapies, we could ensure a future where age-related diseases are a thing of the past.